 Patients should not take AFINITOR if they are allergic to AFINITOR or to any of its ingredients.
 Patients should tell their health care provider before taking AFINITOR if they are allergic to sirolimus (Rapamune®) or temsirolimus (Torisel®).

-AFINITOR can cause serious side effects, such as lung or breathing problems, infections, or kidney failure.
-Some of these side effects can be severe and can even lead to death.
+AFINITOR can cause serious side effects, some of which can be severe and can even lead to death.
 Your health care team may have ways to help manage side effects that do occur.
-It’s important to talk with your doctor or nurse about side effects you experience and the best ways to manage them.
+It's important to talk with your doctor or nurse about side effects you experience and the best ways to manage them.
 Serious side effects include:

 Infections: AFINITOR may make patients more likely to develop an infection, such as pneumonia, or a bacterial, fungal, or viral infection.
 Viral infections may include reactivation of hepatitis B in people who have had hepatitis B in the past.
 Patients may need to be treated as soon as possible.
 Patients should tell their health care provider right away if they have a temperature of 100.5°F or above, have chills, or do not feel well.
 Symptoms of hepatitis B or infection may include the following: fever, chills, skin rash, joint pain and inflammation, tiredness, loss of appetite, nausea, pale stools or dark urine, yellowing of the skin, or pain in the upper right side of the stomach.

 Severe Allergic Reactions: Severe allergic reactions can happen in people who take AFINITOR.
 Call your health care provider or get medical help right away if you get signs and symptoms of a severe allergic reaction including: rash, itching, hives, flushing, trouble breathing or swallowing, chest pain or dizziness.